LindaDi/Pipeline_Methylation_QC/README.md

 If you want to do a check with MixedUp Mapper, you find additional instructions and things you need in the respective folder.

 Please remember to always cite the R packages and software used.
+The main steps followed here are from:
+Maksimovic, J., Phipson, B., & Oshlack, A. (2017).
+A cross-package Bioconductor workflow for analysing methylation array data.
+F1000Research. (https://doi.org/10.12688/f1000research.8839.3)